Canon 750D vs G9X Mark II

 It is notable that the 750D has a hotshoe, while the G9X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 750D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 750D or the Canon G9 X Mark II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 750D: